rsyslog/rsyslog/source/imklog.rst

    startup and shutdown) and these do not stem from the kernel.
    Historically, under Linux, these too have "kern" facility.
 Thus, on Linux platforms the default is "kern" while on others it is "syslogd".
-You usually do not need to specify this configuratin directive - it is included primarily for few limited cases where it is needed for good reason.
+You usually do not need to specify this configuration directive - it is included primarily for few limited cases where it is needed for good reason.
 Bottom line: if you don't have a good idea why you should use this setting, do not touch it.